A Lagrange-Newton Algorithm for Sparse Nonlinear Programming: Applications

 It is worth mentioning that Assumption \ref{ACS} is actually a mild condition for problem \eqref{CS12}.
 Indeed, the full column rankness of $A_T$ is the so-called $s$-regularity introduced by Beck and Eldar \cite{beck2013sparsity} which has been widely used in the CS community, and limiting the number of hard constraints will make the full row rankness of $C_T$ accessible (here $m$ is no more than $s$ and hence $s+m\leq 2s$).
+Under Assumption \ref{ACS}, we have the following optimality conditions for problem \eqref{CS12}.